huzhengyu/wave2solids/README.md

 # Description
 [olaFuid](https://github.com/huzhengyu/olaFluid) is a numerical wave-structure-interaction (WSI) model combining the wave generation toolbox [olaFlow](https://github.com/phicau/olaFlow) and the fluid-strucutre-interaction (FSI) toolbox [solids4Foam](https://bitbucket.org/philip_cardiff/solids4foam-release/src/master/) in the framework of OpenFOAM.

-This free and open source project is committed to enable fully-coupled simulation of wave interactions with flexible structures to the foam-extend communities.
+This free and open-source project is committed to enabling the fully-coupled simulation of wave interactions with flexible structures to the foam-extend communities.

+The paper for implementing this model has been submitted to Coastal Engineering.

 # Download and compilation
 ## Basic download guide
-To get setup, you must first install [foam-extend-4.0](https://github.com/Unofficial-Extend-Project-Mirror/foam-extend-foam-extend-4.0).
+To get set up, you must first install [foam-extend-4.0](https://github.com/Unofficial-Extend-Project-Mirror/foam-extend-foam-extend-4.0).

 To get a copy of [olaFlow](https://github.com/phicau/olaFlow) source and reference materials, run in a terminal: